farhanazmiCS/trip-planner/README.md

   6. __Logout__ button

 #### Todo
-* `Todo` component is a form input field that is part of the `WaypointModal` component, used for the user to add todo items in every waypoint object.
+* The __Todo__ component is defined in the `Todo.js` file.
+It takes the form of an input field that is part of the __WaypointModal__ component, used for the user to add todo items in every waypoint object.

 * The user can add as many todo items as they desire, as demonstrated in the gif below:
  <div align="center">